metalabharvard/metalabharvard.github.io/_projects/ideacolliders.md

-tweet-summary: "A provocative call for the transformation of science museums into “idea colliders” that spark creative collaborations and connections.""
+tweet-summary: "A provocative call for the transformation of science museums into “idea colliders” that spark creative collaborations and connections."

 research-questions: